-The Municipality evaluated additional subsequent events through August 6, 2020, which is the date the financial statements are available to be issued.
-No additional events are occurred subsequent to the statement of net position and the balance sheet date the financial statement was available to be issued, that would require additional adjustment to, or disclosure in the Financial Statements.
+The Municipality evaluated additional subsequent events through September 14, 2020, which is the date the financial statements are available to be issued.
+No additional events are occurred after the statement of net position and the balance sheet date the financial statement was available to be issued, that would require additional adjustment to, or disclosure in the Financial Statements.

-20. TAX ABATEMENTS
+21. TAX ABATEMENTS